Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Summary

 In the SRFM phase, spin alignments are along the z direction and there is weak exchange interaction along the +x direction in the Heisenberg rung dimers, therefore, magnetization $m^x$ shows a continuous variation till saturation on the application of a transverse field.
-In other phases: the AAFM, the Dimer, and the SLFM, the magnetization process can be understood in terms of two sublattice behavior.
+In other phases: the AAFM, the Dimer, and the SLFM, the magnetization process can be understood in terms of two sublattice behaviors.
 The sublattice with $\sigma-\sigma$ dimer is paramagnetic along x, whereas, in the other sublattice, the Heisenberg spin pair $S-S$ dimer has a strong transverse exchange component which induces a finite spin gap in the system.
-As a consequence, at a lower value of the transverse field, the system shows a continuous behavior in the magnetization curve due to gradual change of $m^x$ of $\sigma-\sigma$ spins upto $m^x=1/4$ with an increase in $h^x$ as shown using spin density in Fig.\ref{fig:spinx}.[(ii)-(iv)].
+As a consequence, at a lower value of the transverse field, the system shows a continuous behavior in the magnetization curve due to gradual change of $m^x$ of $\sigma-\sigma$ spins up to $m^x=1/4$ with an increase in $h^x$ as shown using spin density in Fig.\ref{fig:spinx}.[(ii)-(iv)].
 With further increase in field, at a critical value, the magnetization curve shows a sudden jump from $m^x \approx 1/4$ to $1/2$ for the three phases: the AAFM, the Dimer, and the SLFM, and this phase transition seems to be of the first order.
 The plateau width is sensitive to the set of parameters or the set of exchange interactions $J_q$ and $J_d$ in the presence of a transverse field also.

-In conclusion, this model system gives many insightful mechanisms of the plateau and jumps and these magnetic properties can be utilized in designing quantum switches, magnetic memories, and other similar devices.
-Also, these systems might have tremendous applications in quantum information processing and quantum computation.
+In conclusion, this model system is unique because of the alternate Ising-Heisenberg rung exchange and gives many insightful mechanisms of the plateau and jumps both in the presence of longitudinal and transverse fields.
+The magnetic properties of such systems can be utilized in designing quantum switches, magnetic memories, and other similar devices.
+Also, these systems might have tremendous applications in quantum information processing and quantum computation because of the entangled states.